Charged-particle production as a function of the relative transverse activity classifier in pp, p$-$Pb, and Pb$-$Pb collisions at the LHC: Introduction

 In \pp collisions, the implementation of hard processes in \py starts with the choice of the parton distribution functions (PDFs) of the protons.
 The next step is to simulate the hard scattering process, where partons from the colliding protons interact at high energies.
 This process is described using perturbative quantum chromodynamics (pQCD) calculations~\cite{Sjostrand:2014zea}.
-The event generation begins with leading-order (LO) calculations, but higher-order corrections (next-to-leading order (NLO) and beyond) are included to improve the accuracy of the predictions~\cite{Skands}.
+The event generation begins with a fixed order matrix element calculation either in leading-order (LO), next-to-leading order (NLO) or beyond (NNLO)~\cite{Skands}.
 During the hard scattering process, partons may emit ISR and FSR which are simulated using parton shower algorithms~\cite{Sjostrand:2014zea}. \py with Monash tune has a default parameterisation of the model based on MPI and colour reconnection.
 After the hard scattering and parton showering, coloured strings are formed between the final-state partons~\cite{Ortiz_2017}.
 The hadronisation mechanism in \py is based on the Lund string fragmentation model~\cite{Sjostrand:2014zea}, followed by particle decays.
 The hadronisation process leads to the production of jets and the UE.
 The Angantyr model in \py is an extrapolation of the \pp dynamics to collisions with nuclei with a minimal set of tunable parameters that tries to describe the general features of the final state in p--A and A--A collisions, such as multiplicity and transverse momentum distributions, without including a hydrodynamic evolution.
 It is based on the Fritiof model and the number of participating nucleons is calculated using the Glauber formalism~\cite{Bierlich:2018xfw, ALICE:2022fnb}.
 On the other hand, the event generation process in \ep arises from the parton-based Gribov--Regge theory~\cite{2019drk}, pQCD, and the Lund string model.
 An elementary scattering corresponds to a scattering of primary partons, which contains a hard scattering (pQCD), accompanied by ISR and FSR.
 String hadronisation relies on the local density of string segments per volume unit with respect to a critical density parameter.
 Each string is classified according to a core--corona approach where a low-density corona region accompanies a high-density core region~\cite{2019drk}.
-In the core, the string energy density is sufficient to invoke a QGP description that is subject to hydrodynamic evolution~\cite{journey}.
+In the core, the string energy density is sufficient to invoke a QGP description that is subject to hydrodynamic evolution~\cite{ALICE:2022wpn}.

 This article is structured as follows: Sec.~\ref{sec:details} is devoted to the discussion of the main aspects of the analysis, such as event and track selection, corrections, systematic uncertainties as well as the unfolding method for the \rt distributions and \pt spectra.
 The results are discussed in Sec.~\ref{sec:results}, and finally Sec.~\ref{sec:conclusion} summarises the main results.